ASPCA Equine Fund

 We enjoy conducting site visits across the country so we can follow up on grant requests – or just get to know equine professionals and their organizations.
 Click here to find out more.

-The AEF publishes an e-newsletter with information on fundraising, model programs and best practices in equine rescue and rehabilitation.
-Useful tips are also provided, such as these for horse caretakers who need help maximizing their hay supplies.
+The AEF publishes the Nickerings e-newsletter with information on fundraising, model programs and best practices in equine rescue and rehabilitation.

 The AEF cooperates with other equine resources that can also provide support and information.
 The Global Federation of Animal Sanctuaries works at an international level to help equine rescues and sanctuaries improve animal care, obtain funding and connect with the larger animal protection community.
 The Homes for Horses Coalition is a collective of professionals working together to advance equine protection by promoting growth and professionalism in the equine protection community.